parinpan/purwalenta/README.md

 # Background

-I released it to the public as a facilitator for anybody out there who seeks reference to how the EBI architecture is being constructed from another perspective.
-The picture below shows how the structure of EBI architecture looks like.
+I released it to the public as a facilitator for anybody out there who seeks reference to dig deeper into how the EBI architecture is being constructed from another perspective.
+The picture below shows how the architecture diagram looks like.

 <p align="center">
     <img src="https://user-images.githubusercontent.com/14908455/81495109-0f916700-92d8-11ea-96cf-0eaded01114b.png"/>